Augmentation varieties and disk potentials II: Chain maps from cobordisms

 In this section, we show that the chain maps associated to cobordisms are independent of all choices, up to chain homotopy and a suitable change in the bounding chain, as in the theory of Fukaya-Oh-Ohta-Ono \cite{fooo:part1, fooo:part2}.
 To state the theorem, we recall from Charest-Woodward \cite{flips} the notion of treed quilted disk.

-.1in \begin{definition} A {\em quilted disk} is a disk $S$ in the complex plane $\C$, equipped with a {\em seam} $Q$ which is circle in $S$ tangent to the boundary $\partial S$ at a single point.
+.1in \begin{definition} Let $k \ge 1$.
+A {\em quilted disk} is a disk $S$ with $k$ seams in the complex plane $\C$, equipped with $k$ {\em seams} $Q= (Q_1,\ldots, Q_k)$ which are circles in $S$ tangent to the boundary $\partial S$.
 Up to isomorphism we may assume that $S$ is the unit disk centered at $0$.

 .1in A {\em nodal pre-stable quilted disk} is a connected union $(S,Q)$ of disks, spheres, and quilted disks $S_v \subset S$ corresponding to vertices $v \in \Ver(\Gamma)$ of some tree $\Gamma$, together with a collection of boundary markings